List of Tru Calling characters

-This is a list of the main characters in the TV series Tru Calling.
+This is a list of the main characters in the television series Tru Calling.
+Tru Calling is an American supernatural drama television series.

 Tru Davies

 Tru Davies is the show's main character, portrayed by Eliza Dushku.

 Childhood

 At the age of only 12 years old, Tru witnessed the murder of her mother, Elise Davies.
 Later in the series, it is revealed that Carl Neesan (Wade Williams), the hitman who killed her, was hired by Tru's father Richard.
 After her mother's demise, Tru, her younger brother Harrison and older sister Meredith were abandoned by their father and little has been revealed about who raised them from that point on.

 Supernatural power

 Tru possesses the power to relive the current day when a corpse asks for her help in order to save their life, or to help someone whom the person affected in some way.
 Mostly triumphant, Tru has on occasion been unsuccessful in saving lives, sometimes because of the interference of Jack Harper and sometimes because the person was not meant to live.
 On some occasions her power manifested differently.
 In one episode, a group of five corpses all asked for her help at the same time.
 Other times, her day rewound more than once during a rewind day, as in "The Longest Day" and "Grace".
 In "The Last Good Day", when a dead woman asked Jack Harper for help, Tru finally experienced what Jack does when a corpse asks her for help.
 She described this as a dark feeling that she would never want to experience again.